hbs-guidance/draft-hbs-state/draft-wiggers-hbs-state.md

 key and state material, from external storage to the signing device.

 key transfer
-: direct and cryptographically protected migration of private key and state material from one signing device to another signing device.
+: a cryptographically protected transfer of ownership of private key and state material from one signing device to another.

 Systems and architectures relying on key transfer are generally expected to require fewer operational and manually-executed steps and checks to avoid state